By Reeta Juvonen, joined the Future Finance Professional programme in Helsinki in 2017

 The FFP programme provides wide insight into financial markets

 When I was chosen to the Future Finance Professional (FFP) programme I did not quite know what to expect.
-I only knew the team I was going to join, and even though I had read some posts about the programme of 2016 on the FFP-page on Facebook and here on Markets’ career blog, my knowledge about Nordea Markets still wasn’t on point.
+I only knew the team I was going to join, and even though I had read some posts about the programme of 2016 here on the Markets’ career blog, my knowledge about Nordea Markets still wasn’t on point.
 So I was quite nervous on May 2nd, at my first working day.

 Luckily, quite early on it became clear that no one expected us FFPs to know ‘everything’, but we were encouraged to learn more and to develop our expertise.
 For this reason, the FFP programme is not only for digging into the tasks of our own desks, but also for gaining a wide insight into the Markets operations and Markets as a part of Nordea – and little by little growing literally towards becoming a Finance Professional.